KxcperM/Brazilian-Ecommerce-Project/README.md

 **Key Insights:**

 - **The standout finding of the entire dataset:** review scores show a clear, consistent decline as delivery speed worsens.
-Express deliveries (1–3 days) achieve the highest review scores, while Very Slow deliveries (30+ days) score lowest — confirming that delivery speed is the primary driver of customer satisfaction on the platform
+Express deliveries (1–3 days) achieve the highest review scores, while Very Slow deliveries (30+ days) score lowest which confirms that delivery speed is the primary driver of customer satisfaction on the platform
-- **89K orders arrived early vs only 8K late** — yet that 8K generates a disproportionate share of negative reviews given the score drop associated with late delivery.
-Reducing late deliveries is the single highest-leverage improvement available to Olist
+- **89K orders arrived early vs only 8K late** yet that 8K generates a disproportionate share of negative reviews given the score drop associated with late delivery.
+Reducing late deliveries is the single highest leverage improvement available to Olist
-- **Freight cost as a % of item price shows no strong correlation with review score** — customers are significantly less sensitive to what they pay for shipping than they are to how fast it arrives.
+- **Freight cost as a % of item price shows no strong correlation with review score** the customers are significantly less sensitive to what they pay for shipping than they are to how fast it arrives.
 Speed matters more than price
 - The **seller revenue quartile analysis** confirms a heavy concentration of revenue in the top 25% of sellers, which is typical of marketplace dynamics but highlights platform dependency risk

 ---